kanaria69/Mainecoco/README.md

-## Whenever the cashier at the grocery store asks my dad if he would like the milk in a bag he replies, ‘No, just leave it in the carton!’
+## Me and my mates are in a band called Duvet.
+We're a cover band.